Pyrography Tools Reviews - Woodburning Tools Reviews and Comparisons

 - Most brands have thin, comfortable pens similar to using a thick pen.

 - Most brands come with a foam or cork grip to make it more comfortable to use.
-Most people find the foam more comfortable but others prefer the cork.
-I think this is a personal preference but the cork is a harder material with no "cushion"
+Most people find the foam grip is more comfortable but there are some that prefer the cork.
+Think this is a personal preference but the cork is a harder material with no "cushion"

-- Detailmaster pens are unlike most brands.
-They are metal and which makes the handpiece hotter during use and their pens have no comfort grip.
+- Detailmaster pens are unlike any other brand.
+They are metal which makes the handpiece hotter during use and their pens have no comfort grip.
 Their pens also have the cord permanently attached to the pen.

-- Most brands come with polished tips which make burning easier because the tip glides over the wood without catching or dragging plus it makes it easier to clean.
+- Most brands come with polished tips which make burning easier because the tip glides over the surface without catching or dragging plus it makes it easier to clean.
 Colwood offers this as an option at an additional charge but I have found they do not do as nice a job of polishing as other brands such as Razertip, Optima & Nibsburner.
 It might not seem important but it really is very important.
 A tip that is highly polished will out perform one that is not.

-- If you opt for interchangeable tips you might have to screw and unscrew them from the pen (Razertip) or use a tool to insert or remove from the handpiece and then find a place to put them once you take them out since they will be hot.
+- If you opt for interchangeable tips you might have to screw and unscrew them from the pen (Razertip) or use a tool (most other brands) to insert or remove the tip from the handpiece and then find a place to put the tips until they are cool.

-- Interchangeable tips are cheaper but not necessarily a convenience when it comes time to changing the tips.
+- Interchangeable tips are cheaper but not necessarily a convenience when it comes time to change the tips.

 - The tips are much thinner than craft burners making detail work much easier.
-Razertip and Optima have the thinnest tips which make the finest detail work easier than most but may not hold up if you are heavy handed or tend to break tips frequently.
+Razertip and Optima have the thinnest tips which make the finest detail work easier than other brands but may not hold up if you are very heavy handed or tend to break tips frequently.

-- Polished tips are the easiest to clean...scrape gently with a straight-edged razor and then polish with a strop, piece of leather and aluminum oxide....NOTHING any harsher.
+- Polished tips are the easiest to clean...scrape gently with a straight-edged razor and then polish with a strop or piece of leather and aluminum oxide....NOTHING any harsher.